Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

 A closed, orientable 3-manifold is called spherical if it admits a complete metric of constant curvature $+1$.
 Equivalently, a spherical $3$-manifold is the quotient manifold of the form $S^3/G$, where $G$ is a finite subgroup of $SO(4)$ acting freely by rotations on $S^3$.
 Note that the fundamental group of the spherical $3$-manifold $S^3/G$ is isomorphic to $G$ and conversely, by Perelman's elliptization theorem, any closed orientable prime $3$-manifold with finite fundamental group is spherical.
 The family of spherical $3$-manifolds are categorized into five types with respect to their fundamental groups: {\bf C} (cyclic), {\bf D} (dihedral), {\bf T} (tetrahedral), {\bf O} (octahedral) and {\bf I} (icosahedral).
 The lens spaces are precisely the class of spherical $3$-manifolds of type {\bf C}.

 The family of spherical $3$-manifolds can be identified with the homeomorphism types of the links of quotient surface singularities.
 The lens spaces are precisely the links of cyclic quotient surface singularities.
-It follows that every spherical $3$-manifold, viewed as the {\em oriented} link of a normal surface singularity, has a canonical contact structure $\xi_{can}$ (also known as the Milnor fillable contact structure), which is unique up to contactomorphism \cite{CaubelNemethiPopescu-Pampu2006}.
+It follows that every spherical $3$-manifold, viewed as the {\em oriented} link of a normal surface singularity, has a canonical (a.k.a Milnor fillable) contact structure $\xi_{can}$, as we discussed in Section~\ref{subsec: fillsfs}.
+Recall that $\mathcal{O}$ in the theorem below is defined by Equation~(\ref{eq: O}).

+\begin{theorem} Suppose that $\xi$ is a contact structure on a spherical $3$-manifold $Y$, oriented as the link of the corresponding quotient surface singularity.
+If $(Y, \xi)$ admits a symplectic rational homology ball filling, then $Y$ is orientation-preserving diffeomorphic to a lens space $L(p,q)$ with $p/q \in \mathcal{O}$, and $\xi$ is contactomorphic to $\xi_{can}$. \end{theorem}